Q: What is the purpose of the Welcome Here Project?

 - New Website – providing useful information including a community feedback section

-- Project Promotion Resources – download our logo and Member Badge and let everyone know you are a proud member.
+- Project Promotion Resources – download our project logo and Member Badge and let everyone know you are a proud member.

 Q: My business/organisation is outside NSW, can I still apply?